 The evaluator shall cause the TOE to be enrolled into management.
-The evaluator shall then invoke this mechanism and verify the ability to view that the device has been enrolled, view the management functions that the administrator is authorized to perform, and view the list of policies that are currently in place from that administrator.
+The evaluator shall then invoke this mechanism and verify the ability to view that the device has been enrolled, and view the management functions that the administrator is authorized to perform.

-D.6 Class: Protection of the TSF (FPT)
+A.2.6 Class: Protection of the TSF (FPT)